What to Eat During Your Menstrual Cycle Phases

 Focus on brown rice and millet as your grain choices in addition to protein from chickpeas, great northern beans, and navy beans or grass-fed beef and organic turkey.
 Lastly, sipping on peppermint tea at night or adding marine algae such as spirulina to smoothies can be great additions to help promote hormonal balance in this phase as well.

-The final stage of the menstrual cycle is the most well known of all, the woman’s period.
+The final stage of the menstrual cycle is the most well known of all, the woman’s period, which, for most women lasts between two and seven days.
 During the menstrual phase, progesterone production drops off and estrogen peaks and then drops.
-By nature, menstruation involves the intense process of eliminating the lining of the uterus.
+By nature, menstruation involves the intense process of eliminating the lining of the uterus (AKA getting your period).
 To replenish our systems, focus on blood-building foods that help restore and re-mineralize the body and kidneys.

 Foods that can help include water-rich fruits and vegetables that have an overall low glycemic index and are rich in iron, zinc, and iodine.
 Specifically, adzuki and kidney beans, kale, kelp, wakame, mushrooms, water chestnuts, beets, and watermelon can be very therapeutic.